 The exception mentioned in the last sentence of the standard describes some buildings that are not required to connect the floors together even if there is a new stair provided.
 Read my past newsletter about the elevator exception here

 TDLR Technical Memo

-The Texas Department of Licensing and regulation wrote a technical memo to explain their position.
-Click here for the memo
+The Texas Department of Licensing and regulation issued a technical memo that explains their position on this issue.

 What if we can’t make a building comply?

 If it is technically infeasible or not readily achievable to provide access to persons who use wheelchairs, we are still required to provide accessible elements to people with other disabilities such as persons who are visually impaired, or hearing impaired or other mobility challenged who use a walker, crutches and other devices